enricovettori93/react-todo-async/README.md

 CRUD operations are performed with **axios** and catched with **mws** for simulate a real environment.

 - /views/context -> here's used the React context API
+- /views/redux-slice -> here's used the Redux pattern built with store slice and thunk

 ### `npm start`